New York driver accused of passing off mask as passenger in HOV lane

 In February, a California driver who allegedly went all out with a realistic-looking dummy was also ticketed.

-The dummy wore a plaid shirt, Cleveland Indians baseball cap and a facemask, according to the East Bay Times.
+The dummy wore a plaid shirt, Cleveland Indians baseball cap and a facemask.

 "The driver didn’t say much," California Highway Patrol Officer Rodrigo Jimenez said.
 "Other than that he’s been driving with the mannequin and he’d been getting away with it for a year and a half."
-The driver had been pulled over by Officer S. Sullinger, The Times reported.
+The driver had been pulled over by Officer S. Sullinger, The East Bay Times reported.

 CLICK HERE TO GET THE FOX NEWS APP